mermaid-js/mermaid/docs/tutorials-and-community/development.md

 **All the documents displayed in the github.io page are listed in [sidebar.md](https://github.com/mermaid-js/mermaid/edit/develop/docs/assets/_sidebar.md)**

-**Note:You will have to edit the document to see its contents.
+**Note: You will have to edit the document to see its contents.
 Commits and PR's should be directed to the develop branch.**

 ## Branching